Disclaimer: We may receive a commission for products purchased through some links in this article.

 This violin, therefore, is probably better targeted at keen adult beginners, not kids.
 While the Cecilio comes with ample instructions for setup, it expects you to do a lot of the hard work yourself.
 With that said, once you’re set-up, using the violin is a breeze.

-- Elegant: Joining beautifully hand-carved musical instruments for kids, the ebony violin has a solid spruce top and antique finish with inlaid purfling.
-Along with an ebony fingerboard, pegged chin rest, and tailpiece with 4 nickel-plated tuners, it is a work of art.
+- Elegant Design: As beautiful as most stringed musical instruments, these violins for beginners have a solid spruce top and antique finish with inlaid purfling.
+Along with an ebony fingerboard, pegged chin rest, and tailpiece, it is a work of art

-- Violin Kit Includes: The Cecilio violin is dressed with D'Addario Prelude strings and has 2 bows, an extra bridge, quality rosin, adjustable shoulder rest with padding, clip-on tuner, and comes with a lightweight hard case with pockets and backpack.
+- Violin Learning Kit Includes: Cecilio violin dressed in D'Addario Prelude strings, 2 bows, an extra bridge, a quality rosin, adjustable shoulder rest with padding, a chromatic string tuner with metronome, and a lightweight hard case for transport.

-- Precious Craftsmanship: This violin for kids, like all band & orchestra musical instruments, is delicate.
-The bridge arrives needing to be set as to avoid damage during transport.
+- Handle With Care: The adult or kids violin, like most band & orchestra musical instruments, is delicate.
+Please note the bridge will not be setup to avoid damage during shipping.
 NOTE: Tuning pegs must be handled with care and pushed in when adjusting.

 The Stentor 1500 violin is not a professional-grade violin, and it doesn’t offer all of the features you’d get on a pricier model.
 With that said, though, it does produce a surprisingly high-quality sound that belies the price point.